RubixML/ML/README.md

 ```

 ### Robust Standardizer
-This Transformer standardizes continuous features by centering around the median and scaling by the median absolute deviation (MAD), a value referred to as robust Z Score.
+This transformer standardizes continuous features by centering around the median and scaling by the median absolute deviation (MAD), a value referred to as robust Z Score.
 The use of robust statistics makes this standardizer more immune to outliers than the [Z Scale Standardizer](#z-scale-standardizer).

 ##### Continuous